-ArcGIS AppStudio is a groundbreaking tool in the GIS app revolution.
-With AppStudio, you can convert your maps into beautiful, consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.
+With AppStudio, you can convert maps into consumer-friendly mobile apps that are ready for Mac, iOS, Android, Windows, and Ubuntu operating systems and publish them to all the popular app stores using your own brand—no developer skills required.

 You can use AppStudio to create apps on your desktop, before performing as much configuration and customization as you want.
 An app based on a template can be created immediately in ArcGIS AppStudio.
 You can optionally configure this app further within AppStudio, or customize the source code for the app to make it entirely your own.

 To use AppStudio on your desktop, download the installation file for your operating system: Windows (x86 or x64), macOS, or Ubuntu and double-click the file to install.

 Once the installation is complete, the following two shortcuts are added to your desktop:

 - ArcGIS AppStudio—For configuring and managing your apps

 - Qt Creator (ArcGIS AppStudio)—For editing your apps

 Start ArcGIS AppStudio to begin.

 To use all the features of AppStudio, you'll need to sign in using your ArcGIS Online account that has been provisioned with an ArcGIS AppStudio Developer Edition license.

 When you start AppStudio for the first time, you'll have no available apps.
-To create a new app, complete the following steps:
+To create an app, complete the following steps:

 - Double-click this title to open the New App dialog box.